chris729/ws-stream/README.md

 go to http://localhost:3000/

 jsmpeg can be used to stream mpeg1 using the command:
-`ffmpep -i sample.mp4 -f mpegts -codec:v mpeg1video http://localhost:3000/streamer`
+`ffmpeg -i sample.mp4 -f mpegts -codec:v mpeg1video http://localhost:3000/streamer`

 Video can be streamed to the videojs player with the command:
 `ffmpeg -i sample.mp4 -c:a aac -b:a 192k -vcodec libx264 -vf format=yuv420p -profile:v baseline -level 3.1 -f mp4 -movflags empty_moov+default_base_moof+frag_every_frame http://localhost:3000/streamer`